 It’s an especially powerful choice considering that the moral of this song is about stopping the provinces from fighting among each other.

-However, there is a specific part of the song that speaks against this interpretation.
-Rap Monster’s last line, which goes:
+However, we should also acknowledge that just like something spoke against option one, there is a specific part of the song that speaks against this second interpretation too.
+It's Rap Monster’s last line, which goes:

 ”말 다 통하잖아? 문산부터 마라도”